tohuw/qalal/README.md

 DISQUS_SITENAME
 :    Set to the name of your site registered on [Disqus](http://disqus.com) to enable and configure Disqus support.

-[1]: JQuery is everyone's favorite example of a perhaps too-weighty library, but there's enough plugins expecting it, and prettifying with it is too much easier.
+[^JQuery]: JQuery is everyone's favorite example of a perhaps too-weighty library, but there's enough plugins expecting it, and prettifying with it is too much easier.
 Sorry?

 [2]: You may already have these settings from other themes or previous uses of a plugin.
 [3]: FontAwesome styles are deliberately limited, but of course the standard CSS available in the download package could be re-introduced, or the existing CSS could be expanded to include more glyph styles.
 [4]: Browser support for IE is intentionally limited to IE 10+.
 Other popular browsers should be fine +/- 2 versions or so.